Insight • UX

 Common pitfalls

-- Modality overload: adding modalities because you can, not because they help
+• Modality overload: adding modalities because you can, not because they earn their place.

-- Inconsistent mental models: the voice interface uses different terminology than the screen interface
+• Inconsistent mental models: the voice interface uses different terms from the screen interface.

-- Over-engineering: building complex multimodal flows when a simple screen interaction would suffice
+• Over-engineering: building complex multimodal flows when a plain screen interaction would do the job.

 What to do next

-Start with your users' actual contexts.
-Map the environments, tasks, and constraints.
-Then add modalities where they genuinely help, not where they seem impressive.
+Start with the user's actual contexts.
+Map the environments, tasks and constraints.
+Add modalities only where they genuinely help, not where they merely look impressive.
 If you need support designing for multimodal experiences, book a call or explore our services.